meshery/meshery/docs/pages/extensibility/api.md

 Explore the Meshery GraphQL API using the `interactive Playground` provided with meshery instance at `localhost:9081/api/system/graphql/playground`.

-Meshery GrahphQL API can be used to peform three operations:
+Meshery GrahphQL API can be used to perform three operations:

-- Queries for data retrival.
+- Queries for data retrieval.
 - Mutations for creating, updating, and deleting data.
-- Subscriptions for watching data changes.
+- Subscriptions for watching for any data changes.

 ### Queries